What is a workspace in TFS?

 OK - today we found out why we are building 650 builds each week…

 I have created build processes before with the great build server CruiseControl.
-In CruiseControl you have a configuration option that is called ExclusionFilter that solves this problem.
-You can tell CruiseControl not build trigger build from certain users/files.
+In CruiseControl you have a configuration option called ExclusionFilter that solves this problem.
+You can tell CruiseControl not to trigger builds from certain users/files.

-This option is not around for us TFS Build users.
-But there are still a way around this.
+This option is not available for us TFS Build users.
+But there is still a way around this.
 It’s a bit of a hack and is described here.

 Read More